CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-Now, we describe the translation made by each party in the compiler backend, which (1) encrypts secret tensors into secret shares, (2) inserts proper $\encode$ and $\trunc$ operators to manage the scaling factor, (3) performs MPC-specific translations, and (4) lowers each operator to the relevant execution backend.
+Now, we describe the translation made by each party in the backend, which (1) encrypts secret tensors into secret shares, (2) inserts proper $\encode$ and $\trunc$ operators to manage the scaling factor, (3) performs MPC-specific translations, and (4) lowers each operator to the relevant execution backend.

-\emph{Encryption} rule is shown in Figure~\ref{fig:encryption_rule}.
-If a tensor is owned by all parties ($o=\top$), $\ell = \pub$, and it stays the same (\textsc{No-Enc}).
+\emph{\textbf{Encryption.}} If a tensor is owned by all parties ($o=\top$), $\ell = \pub$, and it stays the same (Equation \ref{eq:no-enc}).
 If only one party owns the tensor, the owner ($o$) scales it to an integer, generates secret shares, and sends one share to the other party ($1-o$).
-The other party receives the secret share (\textsc{Enc}; Section~\ref{sec:bg_basic_ops}).
-During the encryption, a fixed ring size of $\defaultint$ and a scaling factor $\defaultscale$ is used (\emph{e.g.}, CrypTen~\cite{crypten} uses $\defaultint=\integer64$ and $\defaultscale=2^{16}$).
+The other party receives the secret share (Equation \ref{eq:enc}).
+During the encryption, a fixed ring size of $\defaultint$ and a scaling factor $\defaultscale$ is used (\emph{e.g.}, CrypTen~\cite{crypten} uses $\defaultint=\integer64$ and $\defaultscale=2^{16}$). \begin{small}